jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I mean to marry her if she will wait until I come back from Germany," he said to himself."If she marries any one else, I will kill him like a mosquito."

 Certainly, no one suspected such bloodthirsty designs in the quiet youth who lounged awkwardly against the door post as the members of the MUannerchor climbed, laughing and talking, up the steep winding staircase that led to the Concert Hall, most of them pausing to chaff "Janitor Franz," as they went by.
-Franz was not good at chaff; he never could think of anything clever enough to say until <p class="pagenum">Begin page 130</p> the occasion was past.
+Franz was not good at chaff; he never could think of anything clever enough to say until <hr><p class="pagenum">Page 130</p> the occasion was past.
 Then he thought of a plenty, he said.
 Sometimes he confided some of the things he ought to have said to Polly, who laughed at him undisguisedly.

 "If you were a soldier, Franz," she said, "you'd go after your ammunition just as the battle was beginning."